baraklevy20/Supercell-Extractor/README.md

 The tool also does it much quicker than any other tool, about twice as fast as the currently fastest tool - https://github.com/AriusX7/sc-extract.
 This is due to the high performance library `SharpJS`.

+The tool also supports all compressions I've came across - LZMA, LZHAM, ZSTD, beta version compression and newest version compression (version >= 4, which isn't supported in any other tool afaik), on all platforms (Windows, Linux, Mac).

 The tool is in heavy development, and still has a lot of bugs and performance issues when it comes to generating movie clips.
 Please report if you see any bug, I'll gladly fix it.

 ## Movie clips